Frolic in sand and surf on the southwest coast.

-Sandy beaches, high surf, and fresh seafood await in the Beaches Region, where quaint communities dole out family fun and outdoor adventure.
+Sandy, high surf, and fresh seafood await in Washington’s Beaches Region, where quaint communities dole out family fun and outdoor adventure in equal measure.

-Situated along the state’s southwest coast, this region includes the southern part of the Olympic Peninsula, stretching from the Columbia River’s mouth to the I-5 corridor and back around to the Pacific Ocean’s shores.
+Situated along the southwest coast of Washington, this region includes the southern part of the Olympic Peninsula, stretching from the Columbia River’s mouth to the Interstate 5 corridor and back around to the Pacific Ocean’s shores.

-Dress in layers for a day exploring the region’s expansive and windswept coastline in communities such as Long Beach and Ocean Shores.
+This corner of Washington is home to expansive and windswept coastline dotted with coastal communities.
 Search for sea glass and sand dollars, or just take in the singular beauty of the landscape.
-In the winter months, the Beaches Region is the perfect destination for storm watching.
+In the winter months, Washington’s Beaches Region is the perfect destination for storm watching.

 History buffs will appreciate the many historic sites in the Beaches Region, from lighthouses and military forts to museums, while art lovers can explore tons of local galleries.
 The area is also home to fun annual festivals, including the Washington State International Kite Festival each August in Long Beach.

-Winter is one of the best times to visit Washington's southwest coast.
+Winter is one of the best times to visit Washington’s coast.

 Explore Small Cities & Towns in Washington’s Beaches Region